OneEsk19/VaccineEfficacy/README.md

 # VaccineEfficacy

 Details in readable.md
-converted from  the working file: byChance.Rmd
+Converted from  the working file: byChance.Rmd